paulyuk/FunctionsMcpTool/README.md

 # Azure Functions .NET/C# MCP Trigger using Azure Developer CLI

 This template repository contains an MCP trigger reference sample for functions written in C# (isolated process mode) and deployed to Azure using the Azure Developer CLI (`azd`).
 The sample uses managed identity and a virtual network to make sure deployment is secure by default.
-You can opt out of a VNet being used in the sample by setting VNET_ENABLED to true in the parameters.

 If you're looking for this sample in more languages check out the [Node.js/TypeScript](typescript) and [Python]() samples.

-This project is designed to run on your local computer.
-You can also use GitHub Codespaces:

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=836901178)